 Contact a respected Washington, D.C. workers’ compensation appeals law firm today

 Located in the District of Columbia, May Lightfoot, PLLC fights workers’ compensation claims denials in Maryland and the Washington, D.C. area.
-To schedule a free initial consultation with one of our experienced attorneys, call 202-919-6463 or contact us online.
+To schedule a free initial consultation with one of our experienced Washington D.C. workplace death attorneys, call (202) 919-6463 or contact us online.